sbwilson/synthea-international/au/readme.md

 # Australia
 Configuration files for Australian data.

 Produced by Dr Simon Wilson <simon@xeosdd.net>.
-Feedback and changes are welcome!
+Feedback and suggestions are welcome!

 ## Data sources
 The majority of data has come from the 2021 Census data from the Australian Bureau of Statistics.